mfkhan267/jenkins_on_azure2024/deploy_webapp.md

       --port 8080 --priority 1010

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/dcac1982-06aa-4ece-a76a-5027549a4a58)

+# Deploy the new image build to your Azure Web App

 # Testing your Web App that should now be running your newly generated docker image with your App Code